subhamoymahajan/in-silico-microscopy/README.md

-This open-source software package allows *in-silico* microscopy of molecular simulations such as molecular dynamics, monte carlo, etc. The current version can perform widefield microscopy and approximate forms of confocal, light-sheet, two-photon, and super-resolution microscopy (Cite).
+This open-source software package allows *in-silico* microscopy of molecular simulations such as molecular dynamics, monte carlo, etc. The current version can perform widefield microscopy and approximate forms of confocal, light-sheet, two-photon, and super-resolution microscopy [1].
 The programs are developed for GROMACS (.gro) files in mind.
 Please look at the tutorials for examples.

-If you are using these set of programs for your research publications, don't forget to cite (Cite).
+If you are using these set of programs for your research publications, don't forget to cite [1].
 This software package is free to use as long as you comply to the license (GPLv3).

 ## Published Work